atrocore/atrocore/docs/01.atrocore/04.understanding-ui/docs.md

  ![Activities tab](./_assets/activities2.png){.medium}

-Some functions, such as **Discussions** are added by modules.
-In this case by [Discussions](https://store.atrocore.com/en/discussions/20128) module.

 Other modules can add more panels to the side view panel.
 Please, visit our [store](https://store.atrocore.com/en/) to learn more about modules available for you.

 ## Left sidebar